SaswatB/crylic/docs/reference/configuration-file.md

 _Default: false_

-Allows files that start with a lower case letter to be considered as component files.
+Allows files that start with a lower case letter to be considered component files.

 </details>